Saltef/Saltef/README.md

 **Unstructured data.** Clinical notes, field reports, survey free text, social media, Arabic-language corpora, and the ordinary mess of PDFs, DOCX, spreadsheets, notebooks, and HTML.
 Annotation design, chunking strategies, coding frames, inter-rater consistency, and the judgment about what a body of text can and cannot support.

-**Evaluating LLMs honestly.** Benchmarks plus human judgment.
+**Evaluating LLMs.** Benchmarks plus human judgment.
 Building the rubric out of expert feedback rather than imposing it upfront, and reporting the results that contradict what I expected.

 **Retrieval systems.** RAG pipelines, hybrid lexical and dense retrieval, reranking, embeddings.
 The kind that can show its work.